 Kotodama’s evolution happened over multiple development stages by IfWizard Corporation, all geared towards a vision for bridging computer science and psychology to create flexible, powerful, and easy-to-use tools for interactive analysis and optimization.

 Originally created as a computer tool designed for ordinary users to create abstracted interactive content automatically optimized in its presentation to users, the first code was written just prior to the founding of IfWizard Corporation.
-From this initial work, a patent was granted in China and the United States and is currently elsewhere.
+From this initial work, a patent was granted in China and the United States and is currently pending elsewhere.

 The principle application of this system was online education, given several special properties of the invention.
 Although a large body of psychological research on creating effective online courses existed, it was being almost entirely ignored by the systems and tools for course creation which often actively encourage “anti-patterns” that actually inhibit learning.
 IfWizard’s content-focused designed allowed authors to provide evidence-based, flexible presentation regardless of their technical or graphical ability, allowing the continuously improving application of best practices and flexible presentation on a multitude of current and future devices.